vsczpv/advent-of-code/README.md

 # My repo for advent-of-code solutions

-detailed explanations are in their respective folder
+Detailed explanations are in their respective folders.